nataliah24/Hernandez-Berrios-Portfolio/Part2FinalProject.md

--For my canva graphics, most of the data came from published works such as research analyzing the economy.
+- For my canva graphics, most of the data came from published works such as research analyzing the economy.
 Then information about immigrants contribution in taxes was reference in many different credible websites so I took that information and made it into a graphic.
 Canva graphs were pretty easy to navigate and create.
 I liked how they also gave you many options to transform your data from one type to another.
 I included two graphics for the information on how many undocumented people are part of the immigrant population because I was not sure which graphic type would look better/get the point across better.
 I tried a bargraph because I am already using many piecharts to visualize other data.

 # User research